dwang88/CSE15L_LAB3/index.md

     FAA: Yes.
 This could be a third aircraft.
 ```
 - ```grep -v "a" chapter-1.txt```
+- This command searches ```chapter-1.txt``` to see which lines don't contain the word "a".
+This command is useful if you want to search for lines in a specific line that don't contain a specific word.
 - Output (Omitted some of the output because too long):
 ```
 Center: Do you know who he is?
 ```
-This command is useful if you want to search for lines in a specific line that don't contain a specific word.

 **Citation**

 I used Geeksforgeeks (https://www.geeksforgeeks.org/grep-command-in-unixlinux/) and DigitalOcean (https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix), which I found through google search for this command.

 3. ```grep -e "pattern1" -e "pattern2" file.txt```
 - ```grep -e "6:45" -e "7:40" chapter-1.txt```
+- This command is looking for either "6:45" or "7:40" in the ```chapter-1.txt``` file.
+This command is useful if you want to search for two potential lines of text in a certain file.
 - Output:
 ```
 Atta and Omari arrived in Boston at 6:45.
 Seven minutes later, Atta apparently took a call from Marwan al Shehhi, a longtime colleague